Cargill/splinter-docs/community/planning/rest_api_authorization.md

   provide access to certain users based on some path or query parameters (such as the Biome endpoints, where a normal user would likely have permission to modify their own keys).

-* What is the set of data required by the `authorize` method and authorization handlers?

 * How is maintenance mode enabled?
 This may be done through a REST API endpoint with a corresponding CLI subcommand.